-You probably already knew Swedish Fish don't taste like fish, but you might be surprised by the fishies' interesting tale.
+You probably already knew the candy doesn't taste like fish, but you might be surprised by the fishies' interesting tale.
 Learn about their fascinating fish-tory and check out these 11 surprising facts about Swedish Fish, the perfect snacking movie theater candy.

 1. There's a ton of controversy over their flavor.